Ateto1204/IBD-knower/log.md

 # Project log

 #### 2024.02.11
-- Add introduction item of diease risk factor to IBD Knower
+- Add introduction item of disease risk factor to IBD Knower
+- Add introduction item of disease complications to IBD Knower

 #### 2024.02.11
 - Add introduction item of disease cause to IBD Knower